As of December 16th, 2020, Facebook will restrict the use of Facebook Messenger because of privacy rules of the European Union.

 Because users cannot see the name and profile picture of the live chat agent anymore, you need to tell users who you are.
 For example, if you are a coffee cafe you could say “Hey [first-name]!
 I’m Mary from the Cappucino Café, how can I help you today?”:

-Because we cannot use Galleries, typing indicators (delay) and the sending or receiving of videos and files, you need to go through all of your chatbot flows and remove them one-by-one.
+Because we cannot use typing indicators (delay), you need to go through all of your chatbot flows and remove them one-by-one.

 Yes, it’s harsh, but it is the only way to stay compliant.